michellebobek/michellebobek/README.md

 - Causal Inference
 - Natural Language Processing

-In my projects, I examine how community-driven fact-checking measures influence engagement with misinformation.
+In my projects, I evaluate how the *wisdom of crowds* can help combat misinformation on social media platforms.
+Specifically, I examine the impact of community-based fact-checking interventions on user engagement with misinformation, using causal inference methods.

 Connect with me! :handshake: